vlaks524/DSCC-251-Final-Project/README.md

 Repository Structure:
 - notebooks: Contains the code files for RoBERTa and TF-IDF+LR
-- results.zip: Contains images of the outputs after running the code Here's the link to download the Financial PhraseBank dataset: https://www.researchgate.net/publication/251231364_FinancialPhraseBank-v10
+- results.zip: Contains images of the outputs after running the code (view raw) *
+Here's the link to download the Financial PhraseBank dataset: https://www.researchgate.net/publication/251231364_FinancialPhraseBank-v10

 Instructions for how to run the code files: I developed and tested this project using Google Colab, so these instructions show how to run it on there.